 ECHO "Directory exists"

+I am not able to test this code because I’m on a Mac, not Windows.

-You now only need to type “prep NAME” whenver you want to start a new project (so, for this project, “prep ch03”).
+You now only need to type prep NAME whenver you want to start a new project (so, for this project, you type prep ch03).
 As you develop your own styles and patterns, you can expand this script to include the generation of various templates and even initialization of source code repositories.
-Once the structure is in place, it’s time to retrieve, explore and analyze some data!
+Once the structure is in place, it’s time to retrieve, explore, and analyze some data!

+[[Authors: Do readers actually type the quotes too when they type prep ch03?
+I assumed not.
+If they do type the quotes too, they should also be in code font.
+Also, shouldn’t that read ch02, NOT ch03?
+Kezia]]

+[[Authors: Should there be a Summary section, like in chapter 3??
+This is something that is usually consistent across all chapters of a book.
+Kezia]]

+[[In my opinion, this chapter doesn’t need a summary because the content is procedural.
+The “summary” is the accomplishment of having Python and R environments installed and running.]]